ASHIKAANAND/Neighborhood-Map/Neighborhood-Map-master/README.md

 ***Note:
-***Wikipedia API & Google Maps API has been used in the project for incorporating their various features
+***Wikipedia API & Google Maps API have been used in the project for incorporating their various features